BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/readme-caster-crafting.md

 ## Dedication
 This mod is dedicated to my wife, Shannon; my daughters Evelyn, Madelyn, and Elliana.
 These are my support in my daily life.
-I'm up after hours working on this while they all sleep, and _maybe_ doing fewer chorse than I otherwise should, so I thank them for tolerating my hobby.
+I'm up after hours working on this while they all sleep, and _maybe_ doing fewer chores than I otherwise should, so I thank them for tolerating my hobby.